themindfulbit/td/_content/1-episodes/2014-02-14-067-authoring-ibooks-with-david-sparks.md

 * [Google Docs](http://docs.google.com/)

 Because the challenge of writing a book was not enough, David decided to expand his work to include co-authors.
-Fortunately, he had the luxury of working with authors he chose himself, and each of the two co-authored books thus far have had a different feel to them.
+Fortunately, he had the luxury of working with authors he chose himself, and each of his two co-authored books has its own unique feel.

 {{ theme:partial src="image-set" show="{{ number }}" title="60 Mountain Lion Tips" file="60MLTips.jpg" }}